Are you struggling to choose a name for your blog?

 Here are two examples of blog names created using the formula:

-Note: although these names are quite catchy, and Adam owns the domains, the projects aren’t live.
-But they’re good examples to illustrate how the formula works.
+Note: although the first blog name is quite catchy, and Adam owns the domain, the website isn’t live.
+But it’s another good example to illustrate how the blog naming formula works.

 OK, so here are a couple more examples from the web: